e911/Vue-JS-Tutorial/README.md

 # vue-js-tut

 > A vue.js basic project
 > This is a practice session to learn vue.js and it follows the youtube tutorial taught by The Net Ninja.
-[YOUTUBE LINK HERE} (https://www.youtube.com/watch?v=5LYrN_cAJoA&index=1&list=PL4cUxeGkcC9gQcYgjhBoeQH7wiAyZNrYa)
+[YOUTUBE LINK HERE] (https://www.youtube.com/watch?v=5LYrN_cAJoA&index=1&list=PL4cUxeGkcC9gQcYgjhBoeQH7wiAyZNrYa)

 ## Build Setup